1codehappy/laravel-workspace/README.md

 #### Yarn

 As the artisan way, you can use `docker-compose run --rm yarn <<command>>`, but there is the Laravel Workspace option.
-This is the default container for javascript stuff.
+You can uncomment if you are creating a monolith system at `docker-compose.yml`.

 **Examples:**